Nutricalboii/disaster-response-openenv/README.md

 </p>

 <p align="center">
-  A structured environment for evaluating AI decision-making in high-stakes disaster scenarios
+  A structured environment for evaluating AI decision-making in high-stakes disaster response scenarios
 </p>

 ---

 ## Overview

-TriNetra is a high-fidelity, multi-agent simulation environment built on the OpenEnv framework.
-It serves as a structured evaluation system for AI agents operating in disaster response scenarios involving uncertainty, limited resources, and conflicting signals.
+TriNetra is a high-fidelity OpenEnv environment designed to evaluate how AI agents make decisions in disaster response scenarios involving uncertainty, limited resources, and conflicting signals.

+The environment models real-world crisis operations where agents must distinguish signal from noise and allocate resources under strict constraints.
+The focus is on evaluating decision processes across multiple steps, not isolated outputs.

 ---